VianeyMartinez-hub/github-competition/README.md

 5. Once you finish the task, move to the next branch as instructed.

-## Viewing Files
+## Accessing Files

-You can open and read files either:
+You will use both the terminal and GitHub throughout the competition.

+- Use the terminal to switch branches and make changes
-- in your code editor (such as VS Code), or
+- Use GitHub or your code editor (such as VS Code) to open files, read instructions, and solve puzzles
-- directly on GitHub in your browser

-Use whichever is easier for your team.

 ## Making Changes